political and economic volatility

 Important legal information:

-IMPORTANT LEGAL INFORMATION: This publication is intended for information and marketing purposes only, and is not geared to the conclusion of a contract.
+This publication is intended for information and marketing purposes only, and is not geared to the conclusion of a contract.
 It only contains the market and investment commentaries of Maerki Baumann & Co.
 AG and an assessment of selected financial instruments.
 Consequently, this publication does not constitute investment advice or a specific individual investment recommendation, and is not an offer for the purchase or sale of investment instruments.
 Maerki Baumann & Co.
 AG does not provide legal or tax advice.
 In addition, Maerki Baumann & Co.
 AG accepts no liability whatsoever for the content of this document; in particular, it does not accept any liability for losses of any kind, whether direct, indirect or incidental, which may be incurred as a result of using the information contained in this document and/or arising from the risks inherent in the financial markets.
 Maerki Baumann & Co.
 AG holds a Swiss banking license issued by the Financial Market Supervisory Authority (FINMA).

 *Please note that due to German regulatory requirements we are unable to provide the crypto service (Crypto focus module) named in this brochure to our clients domiciled in Germany.

-Editorial deadline: 1 May 2024
+Editorial deadline: 29 October 2024

 Maerki Baumann & Co.
 AG